dongkwan-kim/kixlab-summer-internship/README.md

 - Idea from Turing Test
 - Create AI with Microsoft Emotion API and Naver Image API
 - Show users some PPAs of someone(either AI or Human) scored.
 Users will grade PPA to judge whether someone is AI or Human.

+### fourthexp
+- Before users start game, they choose their favorite politician.
+- Others are same as firstexp